-That said, taking a family photo isn't always the easiest task.
+Taking a family photo isn't always the easiest task.
 From selecting what to wear to getting all the kids to cooperate, the process can be a bit of a headache.
-Which is why the experts are here to save you some stress.
-Whether you're taking a snapshot yourself or headed to a professional studio, these tips will help make sure you capture that frame-worthy photo.
+But it doesn’t have to be a stressful occasion.
+So whether you're taking a snapshot yourself, heading to a professional studio, or having a photographer come to your home, these tips from the pros will ensure that you prepare your crew and capture that frame-worthy photo.

 1. Coordinate outfits, but don't match.